Geoffrey Langlands: Career

-Military career
+Military career (1939-1953)

 In July 1935, Langlands completed his A Level education and began his teaching career in London, the following year at age 18.
 In September 1936, he was a mathematics and science teacher to second grade students in a school in Croydon.
 When World War II began in 1939, Langlands joined the British Army as an enlisted soldier.
 In 1942, Langlands became a commando and took part in the Dieppe Raid.

 In January 1944, Langlands arrived in British India as an army volunteer on a troop carrier and worked three years as part of the selection board for officers training in Bangalore.
 Rising to the acting rank of troop sergeant major, he received an emergency commission in the British Indian Army as a second lieutenant in the Garhwal Rifles on 3 September 1944.
 After Bangalore, Langlands was stationed in Dehradun.
 He was promoted to temporary captain on 28 July 1945, subsequently transferring to the 14th Punjab Regiment.
 During the partition of the sub-continent in 1947 when India and Pakistan became independent nations, Langlands decided to move to Pakistan and was transferred to Rawalpindi where he joined the Pakistan Army.